-Complete working drawings are developed for one building of frame construction, with emphasis on the interrelationships of the various views, including site and floor plans, exterior and interior elevations, sections and details.
-Accuracy of linework, lettering and scale are stressed.
+Complete working drawings are developed for one building of frame construction with emphasis on the interrelationships of the various views, including site and floor plans, exterior and interior elevations, and sections and details utilizing AutoCAD.
+AutoCAD standards are implemented to complete a final project of a full set of construction drawings for a complete building, as well as 3-D rendering and data takeoff with the use of BIM (Building Information Modeling).